mohitjain/mohitjain/_posts/2012-12-17-4-adding-validations-in-models-in-backbone-js-learning-backbone-js.md

 ## Agenda

-So in previous post we defined a person class with some default values in it.
-Now I want to add some validations like, Age can’t be negative or name can’t be blank.
-Lets start adding Validations in models in backbone js.
+So in previous post, we defined a person class with some default values in it.
+Now I want to add some validations like, Age can’t be negative, or name can’t be blank.
+Let's start adding Validations in models in Backbone js.

 ## What we have till now

-So we have a person model ie:
+So we have a person model i.e.,
 {% highlight javascript %}

 var Person = Backbone.Model.extend({
     defaults: {
         name: 'Guest User',
         age: 23,
         occupation: 'Worker'
     },
     work: function(){
         return this.get('name')  ' is working.';
     }
 });

 {% endhighlight %}